decentralized-identity/sidetree/docs/core.md

 A light node is a node that retains the ability to independently resolve DIDs without relying on a trusted party or trusted assertions by other nodes, while minimizing the amount of bandwidth and data required to do so.
 Light nodes run a copy of the target system's blockchain node and fetch only minimal Sidetree data required to create an independent lookup table that enables just-in-time resolution of DIDs.

-> NOTE: Light node support is in development.
+> NOTE: Light node support is not yet implemented.

 ## Observer